William Agada

-William "Willy" Agada (born 17 September 1999) is a Nigerian professional footballer who plays as a forward for Major League Soccer club Real Salt Lake.
+William "Willy" Agada (born 17 September 1999) is a Nigerian professional footballer who plays as a forward for Hapoel Haifa.

 Career

 Agada began his playing career with Mighty Jets of the Nigeria National League.

 Agada started his international career in Hapoel Katamon Jerusalem's youth team in 2017/18 season.
 In the middle of the season he was loaned to Maccabi Tel Aviv youth team.
 Agada finished the season with a total of 22 league goals for both clubs.

 In 2018–19 season he returned to Hapoel Katamon Jerusalem in the Israeli Liga Leumit, and completed two seasons with 8 and 15 league goals.

 In 2020/21 season he moved to Hapoel Haifa on loan, and scored 6 league goals.

 In 2021/22 Agada returned to Hapoel Katamon Jerusalem, that just changed its name to Hapoel Jerusalem.
 Agada scored 8 league goals, being the club top scorer, and helped the club staying in the first division.

-At the end of 2021-22 season, Agada was transferred to Sporting Kansas City of MLS, from the Israeli Premier League.
+At the end of 2021-22 season, Agada was transferred to Major League Soccer club Sporting Kansas City.

 On 23 April 2025, Agada was traded to Real Salt Lake in exchange for up to $850,000 in General Allocation Money.
+On 26 January 2026, he signed for Real Zaragoza of the Spanish Segunda División until the end of the season.